 Photograph and details courtesy of Paul Simpson.

-Photograph and details courtesy of Peter Fletcher.
+Photographs and details courtesy of Fred Starr.

-Photographs and details courtesy of Martin Birtle.
+Photographs and details courtesy of David Thompson.